SaschaHeyer/image-similarity-search/README.md

 ## Possible Optimization
 * Use Google Cloud Vertex AI Image Embedding API instead of the custom build embedding model hosted on Vertex AI
 * Use Google Cloud Workflows to orchestrate the Cloud Run Services
+* Use Google Cloud Workflows for the Cloud Storage trigger